pypa/pip/docs/reference/pip_install.rst

 match the sdist ones from the requirements file.
 A further complication is that locally built wheels are nondeterministic: contemporary modification times make their way into the archive, making hashes unpredictable across machines and cache flushes.
-However, wheels fetched from index servers land in pip's HTTP cache, not its wheel cache, and are used normally in hash-checking mode.
-The only potential penalty is thus extra build time for sdists, and this can be solved by making sure pre-built wheels are available from the index server.
+Compilation of C code adds further nondeterminism, as many compilers include random-seeded values in their output.
+However, wheels fetched from index servers are the same every time.
+They land in pip's HTTP cache, not its wheel cache, and are used normally in hash-checking mode.
+The only downside of having the the wheel cache disabled is thus extra build time for sdists, and this can be solved by making sure pre-built wheels are available from the index server.

 Hash-checking mode also works with :ref:`pip download` and :ref:`pip wheel`.
 A :ref:`comparison of hash-checking mode with other repeatability strategies